How to Cook Brussels Sprouts

 Brussels sprouts can be found in the produce section of general supermarkets year-round.
 They’re also sold in the frozen vegetable aisle.
 If you are lucky enough to live near where these are grown in the United States (mainly California), they are usually readily found at farmers markets and sometimes still on the stalk.

-Brussels sprouts are grown in California from June through December but are generally readily available year-round.
-They are considered a cool weather crop, so often appear in local temperate regional farmers markets in the fall.
+Brussels sprouts are grown in California from June through December but are generally readily available year-round, and are a popular backyard vegetable for gardeners throughout the U.S. They are considered a cool weather crop, so often appear in local temperate regional farmers markets in the fall.

 All Brussels sprouts should be firm and bright in color.
 Make sure they are free of wilted leaves and bruises.
-Any damaged outer leaves can be removed, but try to find the freshest ones you can.
-The smaller the Brussels sprouts, the more tender and sweet it is (go for larger ones if you want a more cabbage-like flavor).
+Any damaged or yellow outer leaves can be removed, but try to find the freshest ones you can.
+The smaller the Brussels sprout, the more tender and sweet it is (go for larger ones if you want a more cabbage-like flavor).

 What do Brussels Sprouts Taste Like?

-Brussels sprouts can be a bit bitter in taste.
+Brussels sprouts can be a bit assertive in flavor.
 Larger sprouts are more bitter and take on the flavors of cabbage, while smaller sprouts tend to be sweeter and more tender.
 Much of the taste of Brussels sprouts, however, really comes from the way they are cooked.
 Roasting and sautéing bring out their sweet and nutty flavors while boiling makes them “cabbagy.”

 How to Prepare Brussels Sprouts